-For each of the measure numerators, 14 of 435 unique patient records (3 percent) from Phase 1 of the abstraction process were assessed for IRR across the three testing sites.
-Additionally, in order for a record to be abstracted for this measure, patients must meet a specific medical criterion (fever).
+For the measure numerator, 14 of 435 unique patient records (3 percent) from Phase 1 of the abstraction process were assessed for IRR across two of the three testing sites.
+Additionally, in order for a record to be abstracted for this measure, patients had to meet a specific medical criterion (fever).
 Therefore, IRR was also assessed for this eligibility criterion.
 For fever, 29 of 435 unique patient records (7 percent) from Phase 1 of the abstraction process were assessed for IRR across the three testing sites.

-Table 5 shows the percent agreement and Kappa statistic for each numerator and the fever eligibility criterion of this measure for each site and across all sites.
-The overall agreement for three of the numerators (complete blood count, reticulocyte, and blood culture) was 100 percent and the Kappa was 1.00, indicating a perfect IRR level was achieved.
-The overall agreement for the pulse oximetry numerator was 64 percent with a Kappa statistic of 0.10.The overall agreement for for fever, an eligibility criterion, was 90 percent and the Kappa was 0.79.
+Table 5 (see Supporting Documents) shows the percent agreement and Kappa statistics for the measure numerator and the fever eligibility criterion of this measure for each site and across all sites.
+The overall agreement for the numerator was 100 percent and the Kappa was 1.00, indicating a perfect IRR level was achieved.
+The overall agreement for fever, an eligibility criterion, was 90 percent and the Kappa was 0.79.